 Once the team has aligned on a hypothesis, they will start building the easiest path from start to finish – often referred to as a Minimum Viable Product (MVP).
 Thanks to kick-off meetings, empathetic interviews, persona creation, and customer journey mapping, the team should be aligned on the project priorities.

-Successful teams can add value from the start and quickly deliver quality software by leveraging the user workflow exercise to plan what parts of the application.
-Once the simple path is mapped out, the team can begin an iterative process:
+Successful teams add value from the start and quickly deliver quality software by leveraging user workflows.
+Once a simple path is mapped out, the team can begin an iterative process:

 Building in small steps makes it easier for the team to be flexible when it comes to priorities, testing, gathering feedback and making changes.
 Gathering feedback and making iterations while you build will lead to less risk when the application is released.